Myndex/SAPC-APCA/README.md

 -----

-# SAPC/APCA
+# What is SAPC/APCA?
 [![](images/Myndex_eye_cielabWide.png)](https://www.myndex.com/WEB/Perception)

-## SAPC _(S-LUV Advanced Perceptual Contrast)_
-### APCA _Advanced Perceptual Contrast Algorithm_
+## APCA is the _Advanced Perceptual Contrast Algorithm_

-This is a set of contrast assessment methods for predicting perceived contrast between sRGB colors on a computer monitor.
+APCA is a set of contrast assessment methods for predicting perceived contrast between sRGB colors on a computer monitor.
 It has been developed as an assessment method for W3 Silver/WCAG3 accessibility standards relating to content for computer displays and mobile devices.

 ### FEATURES
 * NEW in v0.98: Incorporates Spatial Frequency & Stimulus Size directly in predictions (i.e. provides direct indication of minimum font size andf weight).